sneha-senn9907/Library-Database-Management-System/README.md

 	select * from Branch_performance_report

-# 13.CTAS: Create a Table of Active Members
--- Use CREATE TABLE AS(CTAS) statement to create a new table active_members containing members who have issued at least one book in the last 7 months.
+# 13.CTAS: Create a Table of Active MembersUse CREATE TABLE AS(CTAS) statement to create a new table active_members containing members who have issued at least one book in the last 7 months.

 	select distinct(m.member_id),m.member_name into Active_Members from
 		members m inner join issued_status i on m.member_id=i.issued_member_id where DATEDIFF(MONTH, i.issued_date, GETDATE()) <=7

 	select * from Active_Members

-# 14.Find Employees with the Most Book Issues Processed
--- Write a query to find the top 6 employees who have processed the most book issues.Display the employee name, number of books processed, and their branch.
+# 14.Find Employees with the Most Book Issues Processed: Write a query to find the top 6 employees who have processed the most book issues.Display the employee name, number of books processed, and their branch.

 	select top(6)e.emp_name,e.branch_id,COUNT(issued_id) as Number_of_books_issued
 		from issued_status i inner join employees e on i.issued_emp_id=e.emp_id group by e.emp_name,e.branch_id order by COUNT(issued_id) desc